18 Things We All Miss About the 2000s

 Boy bands and their breakout stars

 The late ’90s saw the rise of boy bands, which continued into the early 2000s, but sometime in the middle of this decade things started to shift.
 Boy band stars like Justin Timberlake broke out with solo careers (can we just all take a minute to appreciate that?), and musicians-turned-reality-stars like Nick Lachey released their own solo albums for masses to pine over.
 Radios (yes, real radios) poured out sweet, poppy solo sounds made by former boy band leads, and we were all better for it.
-You would never believe which of your favorite 90s bands are still rocking it!

 The Atkins Diet